Innovation Leader: Hensel Foris

 - Best performance values in both operating modes thanks to true hybrid technology via dedicated energy modules

-- TTL flash control
+- TTL flash control for most leading camera systems

 - Integrated WiFi remote control and radio sync